rclone/rclone/MANUAL.md

 This applies to all commands and whether you are talking about the source or destination.

-See the `--no-traverse` option for controlling whether rclone lists the destination directory or not.

 ```
 rclone copy source:path dest:path [flags]